go-vela/site/content/reference/yaml/steps.md

 steps:
   - ruleset:
       # As shown below this step will execute if the build target is stage or production.
-      # This tag is only compatible with deployment and schedule events.
+      # This key is only compatible with deployment and schedule events.
       target: [ dev/*, test/* ]
 ```